adonisjs/adonisjs.com/content/blog_posts/articles/kysely-with-auth-session-guard.md

 }
 ```

-- The `SessionUserProviderContract` interface needs a generic User property your guard will accept and return when interacting with the Session guard.
+- The `SessionUserProviderContract` interface needs a generic User property your guard will accept and return when interacting with the session guard.
 This generic property adds type safety to your codebase.

 - We read the `Users` property from the `types/db.ts` file.
 This file is created using the [kysely-codegen](https://adonisjs.com/blog/kysely-with-adonisjs#using-kysely-codegen) CLI.

-- The `symbols.PROVIDER_REAL_USER` property is used by the event emitter to add type information to the [events emitted by the Session guard](https://docs.adonisjs.com/guides/events-reference#session_authlogin_attempted).
+- The `symbols.PROVIDER_REAL_USER` property is used by the event emitter to add type information to the [events emitted by the session guard](https://docs.adonisjs.com/guides/events-reference#session_authlogin_attempted).

 ### Implementing the createUserForGuard method

-The `createUserForGuard` method is a Bridge (or Adapter) between the Session guard and your provider.
+The `createUserForGuard` method is a Bridge (or Adapter) between the session guard and your provider.
 Since the guard is user-agnostic, it needs this adapter to fetch the user's unique ID and store it inside the session.

 ```ts
 import type { Users } from '../../types/db.js'